librazhd7/gentoo/README.md

 | `emerge --ask @preserved-rebuild`                                            | for using new libraries                                                                                 |

 > [!WARNING]
-> guide is specifically tailored towards hardware and preferences of mine \
+> repository is specifically tailored towards hardware and preferences of mine \
-> you should adjust accordingly and follow the official gentoo installation handbook instead
+> you should follow the official gentoo installatin handbook and adjust accordingly
 > ```
 > links https://wiki.gentoo.org/wiki/Handbook:AMD64
 > ```

 > [!CAUTION]
-> procedural methods as stated below should only be executed assuming system-wide configurations have been applied beforehand
+> assuming system-wide configurations have been applied beforehand by using following urls, feel free to follow the guide and the docs highlighted for additional information
 > ```
 > git clone https://github.com/librazhd7/gentoo.git
 > ```